-It is important that all evaluation measures used in the report are reliable, valid and age-appropriate and that the most recent edition of each diagnostic measure is used.
-When an evaluator uses a diagnostic instrument that is not age-appropriate, that should be noted and the rationale for the instrument's use should be provided.
-Similarly, if an evaluator re-administers a test too frequently within a two- or three-year period, he or she should acknowledge that there may be a practice effect operating that can bias the scores.
+It’s important that all evaluation measures used in the report are reliable, valid and age-appropriate and that the most recent edition of each diagnostic measure is used.
+When an evaluator uses a diagnostic instrument that isn’t age-appropriate, that should be noted and the rationale for the instrument's use should be provided.
+Similarly, if an evaluator re-administers a test too frequently within a 2- or 3-year period, they should acknowledge that there may be a practice effect operating that can bias the scores.
 Evaluators need to find a balance between testing too much and not enough.
 If the initial battery is too limited, then costly retesting may be required by the testing agency.
-For example, a screening measure such as the WRAT-III should never be used as the exclusive measure of achievement, but used to complement additional diagnostic measures.
+For example, a screening measure such as the WRAT-III should never be used as the exclusive measure of achievement, but it should be used to complement additional diagnostic measures.
 The testing should be complete and comprehensive enough that the evaluator can arrive at a DSM-5 or ICD-9 diagnosis.

 An early history of a disability can be a key factor in substantiating an ongoing disability.
-It is often very important for evaluators to establish that the disability was identified early in the test taker's academic career, and if so, how it manifested itself.
+It’s often very important for evaluators to establish that the disability was identified early in the test taker's academic career, and if so, how it manifested itself.
 Did the test taker have trouble learning to read, write or do mathematical calculations in school?
-Were there attention or time-management issues, and if so, is there any record beyond the test taker's personal recollection?
-In some cases, there may be valid reasons why the test taker was not identified previously (e.g., disability testing was not commonplace at that time).
+Was there attention or time-management issues, and if so, is there any record beyond the test taker's personal recollection?
+In some cases, there may be valid reasons why the test taker wasn’t identified previously (e.g., disability testing was not commonplace at that time).
 This should be addressed in the documentation.
-If there is no historical evidence of a presumed disability and no explanation of why this is missing, it raises questions regarding the accommodations being requested.
+If there’s no historical evidence of a presumed disability and no explanation of why this is missing, it raises questions regarding the accommodations being requested.

 In some instances, there may be diagnostic reports from previous years that can be cited to support the impact of the disability over time.
 Whenever possible, evaluators should corroborate the client's self-reports and obtain documentation, such as old report cards, standardized testing reports and relevant medical records.
-Medical histories should not be overlooked, as they are often particularly relevant in cases involving test takers with attention disorders, seizures, traumatic brain injury or co-morbid psychiatric disorders.
-If a test taker is using any medication to alleviate the symptoms of the disabling condition, this needs to be reported.
+Medical histories shouldn’t be overlooked, as they’re often particularly relevant in cases involving test takers with attention disorders, seizures, traumatic brain injury or co-morbid psychiatric disorders.
+If a test taker is using any medication to alleviate the symptoms of the disabling condition, you need to include this in a report.
 The test taker's response to treatment also needs to be included in the report.
 It would be helpful if a rationale for the requested accommodations includes an explanation of why the test taker continues to need the accommodations if medication/treatment is producing favorable results.

 A diagnosis should never be based solely on test results but should include a view of the whole person.
 The evaluator should comment on how the candidate approached learning tasks that required memory, attention, concentration and sustained attention.
 For some individuals, it may be particularly important to determine if there are "rule-outs" (other possible diagnoses that mimic the stated disability, such as depression or anxiety).
 By providing a thorough differential diagnosis, the evaluator can establish greater credibility.
 If the candidate is on medication at the time of testing, the evaluator should state this and discuss how this may affect performance on a high-stakes test.

 Recommendations should be tailored to the individual, and each accommodation recommended by the evaluator should be tied to specific test results and clinical observations.
-A "laundry list" of accommodations should be avoided.
+You should avoid a "laundry list" of accommodations.
 If the test taker has received support services in college or on the job, it should be clearly stated whether these were informally granted or approved through the Disability Services Office on campus.
 If informal accommodations were granted by teachers in high school, then this could be helpful to include.
-Many evaluators falsely assume that if a test taker has a history of accommodations in school, a previous 504 plan, or an IEP, these provide sufficient justification for a currently recommended accommodation.
+Many evaluators falsely assume that if a test taker has a history of accommodations in school, a previous 504 plan or an IEP, these provide sufficient justification for a currently recommended accommodation.
 Have such accommodations actually been used in the past?
 Conversely, if a test taker has no history of accommodations in the past, but accommodations appear to be warranted now, the evaluator must develop a strong rationale for why the accommodations are necessary at this time.

 Individuals who are deaf or hard of hearing are required to submit an audiogram or full audiometric report to ETS.
 It would also be helpful to include a cover letter addressing the current functional impact of the disability, indicating its unchanging nature and the rationale for each requested accommodation.

-Individuals who are blind or have low vision should submit documentation as outlined in the ETS Policy Statement for Documentation of Blindness and Low Vision in Adolescents and Adults.
+Individuals who are blind or have low vision should submit Documentation of Blindness and Low Vision in Adolescents and Adults.
 The professional should refer to specific tests, clinical observations or other objective data.
 The functional impact of the visual impairment on processing speed, reading and/or test taking, as well as the candidate's current use of accommodations, corrective lenses and/or support services should be identified in this report.